TCP Prague Fall-back on Detection of a Classic ECN AQM: Abstract

 \section{Abstract}

 { The IETF's Prague L4S Requirements~\cite{Briscoe15f:ecn-l4s-id_ID} expect an L4S congestion control to somehow detect if there is a classic ECN~\cite{IETF_RFC3168:ECN_IP_TCP} AQM at the bottleneck and fall back to Reno-friendly behaviour (as it would on a loss).
 This paper addresses that requirement in depth.
-A solution has been implemented in Linux and extensively tested.
+A solution has been implemented in Linux and extensively tested, which distinguishes L4S from Classic AQMs primarily by their delay variation.
 This paper describes version 2 of the design of that solution, giving extensive rationale and pseudocode.
-It briefly summarizes a comprehensive testbed evaluation of the solution, referring to fuller details online. }
+It briefly summarizes a comprehensive testbed evaluation of the solution, referring to the full details online.
+The v2 algorithm very rarely falsely detects a Classic AQM as L4S.
+It also rarely detects an L4S AQM as Classic in the majority of scenarios, but not at low link rates and large RTTs.

+This report is a work in progress.
+It suggests ideas for improving on the approach.
+It also outlines new ideas that could solve the problem in complementary or alternative ways. }